clouducate/awsvpcb/README.md

 #
 The AWSVPCB scripts require a specific directory structure.
 You can simply download the awsvpcb-scripts.zip file to install this directory structure to get started.
 The following is an explanation of the directories:
 1) Root directory of the scripts - All the scripts that are meant to be executed by the students reside in this directory and are all fully CAPITALIZED.
 All the other directories are support directories relevant to the instructor, but not to the students.
 The root directory also includes the the vpcb-config file which provides for a few configuration settings for the scripts.
-2) The "procs" directory includes all of the detail code for the scripts as well as some dynamic variable files that start off empty, but are modified as the scripts execute and load the json files as well as build the AWS components.
+2) The "procs" directory includes all of the detail code for the scripts as well as some dynamic variable files (collectively called the registry) that start off empty, but are modified as the scripts load the json files and build out the AWS components.
 All "code" resides in this directory and the root directory.
 3) The "secfiles" directory includes all the supporting information like:
-  - The certificates used by the load balancers
+  - The certificates and private keys used by the load balancers
-  - The certificates used by the VPN
+  - The certificates and private leys used by the VPN (client & server side)
   - The private key used for the AWS instances
   - The certificate authority certificate for all the above
   - The passwords for all of the instances so that the students can login
   - The password for the database so the that students can login
-  - The dynamically generated OVPN file for the students to inmport into their PC for VPN connectivity
+  - The dynamically generated OVPN file for the students to import into their PC for VPN connectivity
   - The dynamic json files and templates used to create and save DNS entries
-  - The downloaded VPC and Assignment-level json files used to build the VPC(s) and assignments
+  - The downloaded VPC and Assignment-level json files used to build the VPC(s) and assignments (these are in sub-directories)
  4) The "tempfiles" directory includes temporary dynamically generated files
  5) The "logs" directory includes all of the output for all the scripts run
 #